Pence at Fort McHenry: Biden ‘Sees American Darkness’; Trump and I See ‘American Greatness’

 As Pence approached the podium, the crowd broke out in chants, saying, “Four more years!
 Four more years!”

-Pence began his speech as he accepted the nomination to become Trump’s vice presidential nominee.
+Pence began his speech as he accepted the nomination to become Trump’s vice presidential candidate.

 Laura Schlapp, a Pence aide, told Breitbart News in an exclusive comment, “Vice President Pence is honored to be accepting the Republican nomination at this historic site during a critical moment in our nation’s history, as Americans vote for American freedoms.”